 Make Hazelnut Hot Chocolate Drops to keep on hand when you want a warm mug of hot chocolate on a cold day.
 Make some up for gift-giving to friends and neighbors.

-This post, for Hazelnut Hot Chocolate Drops, is created for #ChristmasSweetsWeek in conjunction with sponsor products.
+This post is created for #ChristmasSweetsWeek in conjunction with sponsor products.
 All opinions are mine alone.